MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-web-channels.md

 ---
-title: "Publish your bot to a live or demo website"
+title: "Configure your bot for a live or demo website"
 description: "You can use a prebuilt demo website to try out your bot, or you can publish it directly to your own webpage using an iFrame code snippet."
 keywords: "Publish, channel, connector, sample code, developer, extensibility" ms.date: 10/31/2019